-The Fatshark FPV goggles are the most brand on the market with years of expertise in this sector.
+The Fatshark FPV goggles are the most popular brand on the market with years of expertise in this sector.
 Their FPV goggles have great optics and no edge blur with zero light-intrusion.
 The top contestants in the Drone Racing League are all using Fatshark googles.
-Fatshark also have have a great range of FPV glasses to choose from.
-The below 3 models are perhaps their best FPV goggles.
+They presently have 6 FPV glasses in their range and the below 3 are perhaps their best.

 FSV1074 HD2 Specifications – 50% FOV, SVGA, IPD 59 to 69 mm, Optional 3 Axis Trinity Head Tracker.

 Attitude V3 Specifications – 32% FOV, IPD 58 to 72 mm, VGA, Polarized Backlight, Head Tracker.